JANUARY 2, 9:52 WET

 The girl pursed her lips, turning to her other side, where one of the students in question sat.
-The girl had probably been friends with the teenager that Klarion had replaced just before the star of the school year.
+The girl had probably been friends with the teenager that Klarion had replaced just before the start of the school year.
 Fortunately, no one had been close enough with the student to notice that he wasn't exactly himself.
 The girl hadn't even noticed that Klarion didn't know her name.

 A few moments had passed, and the girl still hadn't answered, so Klarion interrupted her thoughts.
 "Never mind.
 I'm probably being paranoid."

 "You've been acting a bit off lately.
-Are you sure you're all right?"
+Are you sure you're all right?" the girl asked.